MCP Server (Legacy Version)¶

 - Update comment

-comment_xxxto "Root cause confirmed, fixing in progress." - Update the body of this error comment and supplement the attachment list.
+comment_xxxto "Root cause confirmed, fixing." - Update the body of this error comment and supplement the attachment list.

 Event¶